 only works directly inside generators – so far we haven’t seen a way of delegating yielding to another function or method.

-Let’s first examine what does not work: in the following example, we’d like foo()
+Let’s first examine what does not work: in the following example, we’d like compute()

 , so that the latter yields two values for the former.
 Alas, a naive approach fails: